 Sugarloaf also offers several Kids & Teens Ski Free Weeks.
 Families who stay for three midweek nights receive free lift tickets for children who are 18 and under.
 Ski and stay packages start at just $79 per person, per night.

-Skiing the White Mountains and Mt Washington Valley in New Hampshire is convenient, affordable, and fun with the variety of four ski resorts within 20 minutes of each other, Cranmore, Attitash, Wildcat and Black Mountain.
-You can stay at the grand old Eagle Mountain House, kids stay free in your room, its pet friendly too.
+New Hampshire’s White Mountain ski resorts are convenient, affordable, and fun with the variety of four ski resorts within 20 minutes of each other, Cranmore, Attitash, Wildcat and Black Mountain.
+You can stay slopeside at Cranmore or Attitash.
+Or step back in time at the grand old Eagle Mountain House in Jackson, kids stay free in your room, its pet friendly too.
 This historic happy hotel high on the hill above the beautiful town of Jackson has a fireplace lobby, a Game Room, Library, outdoor sledding and Nordic skiing and a good old fashioned feel for less than other grand Granite state landmark hotels.

 King Pine Resort in New Hampshire has a steal of a deal.
 This fifth generation family owned resort, located on pretty Purity Lake in East Madison, is a small scale winter wonderland for young families.
 It’s just $99 a night for adults and $35 for kids during non-holiday midweek including lodging, family style breakfast and dinner at the Inn, plus skiing at King Pine, or snowshoeing or cross-country skiing on 22km of trails.
 Plus you have use of the resort’s ice skating, indoor pool and fitness center, night skiing and tubing on weekends and holidays.
 Horse-drawn sleigh rides are also included on non-holiday midweek stays.
 Mind you, King Pine is just 350-vertical feet of skiing on 17 short trails – so this is great for families just getting started in skiing.
 They have ski instruction and a cozy base lodge, and the lodging is homey and rustic, like the pricing.